Hermitian Matrix Function Synthesis without Block-Encoding: Domains of practical applicability

 \subsection{LCU overheads in polynomial synthesis}

 Linear Combination of Unitaries (LCU) is a powerful framework for implementing polynomial transformations, but its cost can be prohibitive in practice.
 In particular, within the Quantum Singular Value Transformation (QSVT) framework, real and complex parts of a polynomial must often be treated separately, since standard constructions restrict achievable polynomials to real coefficients and definite parity~\cite{sunderhauf2023generalized,motlagh2024}.
 This separation increases resource overhead and complicates circuit synthesis.
 By contrast, our circuit directly implements the Halmos dilation $U = A + i\sqrt{I - A^2}$, which naturally accommodates complex polynomials without splitting into real and imaginary components.
-This capability reduces overhead and provides a clear advantage in contexts where LCU becomes costly, situating our approach as a practical alternative within the broader QSVT framework.
+Crucially, the post-selection in our circuit occurs only once, and its success probability does not degrade with the degree of the polynomial or the number of terms in its expansion.
+This stands in sharp contrast to LCU-based approaches, where repeated post-selection leads to exponentially decreasing success amplitudes.
+As a result, our framework offers a resource-efficient alternative for polynomial synthesis in regimes where LCU overheads dominate.